 The Cure for an Erroneous Police Report

 If you’re looking at an erroneous police report about your traffic accident, you need two things to set your mind at ease:

-- You need an independent investigation.
-A detailed look at what happened by a Wilmington car wreck lawyer from the Speaks Law Firm can uncover the truth.
+A detailed look at what happened by a Wilmington car accident lawyer from the Speaks Law Firm can uncover the truth.
 Your attorney will go back and interview witnesses, examine the wreckage, and—if necessary—call in scientific experts to reexamine the evidence.
 Guided by your memory of what really happened, your lawyer can analyze what went on before, during, and after the incident—and can figure out where the police went astray in writing their reports.

 You need a Compassionate Advocate

 Your Speaks Law attorney won’t be afraid to challenge the police report in the public forum of the courtroom, or in the privacy of a settlement conference.
 At the same time, our lawyers are ready to take their lead from you, the client.
 We can’t accept a settlement or proceed to trial until you give the word.

 It’s a difficult and uncertain time after a serious North Carolina auto accident.
 It is easy to be dismayed when a police report seems to make it harder for you to get the recovery you need.
 We are here to dispel some of that uncertainty.
 Call (877) 593-4233 today toll-free to arrange a conference with a Wilmington personal injury attorney.
 As a courtesy, we will send you a free copy of our book, The North Carolina Auto Injury Book, as a way of introducing you to our firm’s viewpoint.